discovermedia/velociratchet-meteor-package/README.md

 The default page transition is `fade`.

+Wrap all of the page content in a div with the `.cotent` class.

 For right-to-left page transitions, add either the `.icon-right-nav` or `.navigate-right` class from the Ratchet UI.

 For left-to-right page transitions, add either the `.icon-left-nav` or `.navigate-left` class from the Ratchet UI.